-Another way we are trying to unravel life's mysteries through basic science is with the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative-and we are grateful to this committee for its FY2014 and FY 2015 support.
+Another way we are trying to unravel life's mysteries through basic science is with the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative-and we are grateful to this subcommittee for its FY2014 and FY 2015 support, and hope to ramp this up further in FY 2016.
 This bold, multi-agency effort to revolutionize our understanding of the human brain will enable the development and use of innovative technologies to produce a clearer, more dynamic picture of how individual cells and neural circuits interact in both time and space.
 By measuring activity at the scale of neural networks in living organisms, we can begin to decode sensory experience and, potentially, even memory, emotion, and thought.
-Ultimately, the technologies developed under the BRAIN Initiative may help reveal the underlying pathology in a vast array of brain disorders and provide new therapeutic avenues to treat, cure, and prevent neurological and psychiatric conditions such as Alzheimer's disease, autism, schizophrenia, and addiction.
+Ultimately, the technologies developed under the BRAIN Initiative may help reveal the underlying pathology in a vast array of brain disorders and provide new therapeutic avenues to treat, cure, and prevent neurological and psychiatric conditions such as Alzheimer's disease, autism, schizophrenia, epilepsy, traumatic brain injury, and addiction.

 Scientific advances are also accelerating progress toward a new era of personalized medicine.
-Historically, physicians have had to make recommendations about disease prevention and treatment based on the expected response of the average patient.
+Historically, physicians have had to make most recommendations about disease prevention and treatment based on the expected response of the average patient.
 This one-size-fits-all approach works for some patients and some conditions, but not others.
 Technology developments, along with plummeting costs of DNA sequencing, now make it possible to develop an innovative approach to treatment that accounts for individual differences in patients' genes, environments, and lifestyles.
 With this in mind, we are excited to take a lead role in the multi-agency Precision Medicine Initiative (PMI).
 A near term goal of the PMI focuses on cancer; cancer research has been leading the way in precision medicine for many years, by defining the driver mutations in individual tumors and using this information to design the ideal therapy for each patient.
-To accelerate the pace of discovery, this initiative seeks to expand current cancer genomics research to understand the development of resistance to targeted therapy, to apply non-invasive methods to track patients' responses to treatment, and to explore the efficacy of new drug combinations targeted to specific tumor mutations.
+To accelerate the pace of demonstrating clinical benefits, this initiative seeks to expand current cancer genomics research to understand the development of resistance to targeted therapy, to apply non-invasive methods to track patients' responses to treatment, and to explore the efficacy of new drug combinations targeted to specific tumor mutations.